-DOC NYC’s tenth annual Visionaries Tribute will take place as an in-person event on Wednesday, November 8, 2023 at Gotham Hall.
+DOC NYC’s eleventh annual Visionaries Tribute will take place on Wednesday, November 13, 2024 at Gotham Hall.
 If you’re interested in purchasing a seat or table please contact Visionaries Tribute Producer Allyson Morgan at allyson@docnyc.net.

 Support for the Visionaries Tribute comes from Netflix.
-Additional support comes from Supporting Sponsor National Geographic Documentary Films and Signature Sponsor Bloomberg Philanthropies.
+Additional support comes from Supporting Sponsors Hulu and National Geographic Documentary Films.

 Past Winners